 Hire Costs & Booking

-The UKWA’s boat tents are available for hire at the special members’ rate of £25 per hire (or just £15 for UKWA Rallies – that’s £15 for the duration of the cruise, plus onward carriage where necessary).
+The UKWA’s boat tents are available for hire at the special members’ rate of £25 per hire (or just £15 for UKWA Rallies – that’s £15 for the duration of the cruise, including the cost of getting the tent to you).
+We also ask you to pay for onward carriage after your hire period, where relevant.
+Please contact us before paying for tent hire.

 Non UKWA members are welcome to hire the tents too, for £50.
-This fee includes that year’s membership of the UKWA and the warm invitation to join in some of our events and embrace the benefits of membership.
+This fee includes a year’s membership of the UKWA and the warm invitation to join in some of our events and embrace the benefits of membership (including the £10 discount for UKWA rallies).

-In addition to the hire charge you will need to arrange onward carriage to the next hirer, or return to Dave Barker, who looks after the tents.
-(You’ll be told where to send it).
+In addition to the hire charge you will (as mentioned) need to arrange carriage either to the next hirer, or to Kay Marriott, who looks after the tents.
+(You’ll be told which).
 It is imperative that the tent is thoroughly dried and aired prior to despatch.
 Also we need to be advised immediately of any damage or losses, so that these can addressed in good time.

-Once a booking has been arranged, payment can be made here on the website (the “select options” button below will take you to the relevant place) or by cheque (details on booking form), but please do remember to arrange the booking first:-
+Once availability has been confirmed, payment can be made here on the website (the “select options” button below will take you to the relevant place), but please do check with us before making any payment:-

 Boat Tent Availability

-- The calendar below gives an indication of the availability for hire of the UKWA boat tents on any given date; out of courtesy please give a reasonable amount of notice.
+- The calendar below gives an indication of the availability of the UKWA boat tents; out of courtesy please give a reasonable amount of notice (ideally about a month).

-- A reddish-brown horizontal bar indicates that a tent is booked out, with the initials of the hirer, so that you can double-check your own booking.
+- A reddish-brown horizontal bar on the calendar indicates that a tent is booked out, with the initials of the hirer, so that you can double-check your own booking.

 - To view a different month use the little arrows above the right-hand side of the calendar.